Funnel MPC for nonlinear systems with relative degree one: Introduction

 By combining ideas from funnel control with MPC, the resulting Funnel MPC allows tracking of sufficiently smooth reference signals for nonlinear multi-input multi-output systems of relative degree one within a prescribed performance funnel.
 FMPC circumvents the shortcomings of both approaches and enables us to benefit from the best of both worlds: guaranteed feasibility (funnel control), a (slightly) enlarged system class (regularity of the high gain matrix is sufficient), and superior performance (MPC).

 The present paper is organized as follows.
 We start by formulating the considered control problem and the MPC~algorithm in Section~\ref{Sec:Problem}.
-After presenting the considered system class and detailing our structural assumptions, we present or main result.
-By using a ``funnel-like'' stage cost function, it is possible to track a reference signal within a prescribed funnel with MPC and guarantee initial and recursive feasibility for any prediction horizon and without any need of terminal or output constraints.
-After presenting simulations and promising preliminary results of numerical experiments on an extension of FMPC in Section~\ref{Sec:Simulations}, we carry out the proof of our main result over several steps in Section~\ref{Sec:ProofMainResult}.
+After presenting the considered system class and detailing our structural assumptions, we present the main result of this paper.
+By using a ``funnel-like'' stage cost function, it is possible to track a reference signal within a prescribed funnel with MPC and guarantee initial and recursive feasibility for any prediction horizon and without any terminal or output constraints.
+After presenting simulations and promising preliminary results of numerical experiments on an extension of FMPC in Section~\ref{Sec:Simulations}, we carry out the proof of the main result over several steps in Section~\ref{Sec:ProofMainResult}.
 Finally, conclusions are drawn in Section~\ref{Sec:Conclusion}.\\

 \textbf{Notation:} $\N$ and $\R$ denote natural and real numbers, respectively. $\N_0:=\N\cup\{0\}$ and $\Rp:=[0,\infty)$. $\Norm{\cdot}$~denotes a norm in $\R^n$. $\Norm{A}$ denotes the induced operator norm $\Norm{A}:=\sup_{\Norm{x} = 1}\Norm{Ax}$ for $A\in\R^{n\times m}$. $\GL_n(\R)$ is the group of invertible $\R^{n\times n}$ matrices. $\con^p(V,\R^n)$ is the linear space of $p$-times continuously differentiable functions $f:V\to\R^n$, where $V\subset\R^m$ and $p\in\N_0\cup \{\infty\}$. $\con(V,\R^n):=\con^0(V,\R^n)$.
 On an interval $I\subset\R$, $L^\infty(I,\R^n)$ denotes the space of measurable essentially bounded functions $f: I\to\R^n$ with norm $\SNorm{f}:=\esssup_{t\in I}\Norm{f(t)}$, $L^\infty_{\text{loc}}(I,\R^n)$ the space of locally bounded measurable functions, and $L^p(I,\R^n)$ the space of measurable $p$-integrable functions with norm $\LNorm[p]{\cdot}$ and with $p\in\N$.
-Further, $W^{k,\infty}(I,R^n)$ is the Sobolev space of all $k$-times weakly differentiable functions $f:I\to\R^n$ such that $f,\dots, f^{(k)}\in L^{\infty}(I,\R^n)$.\\
+Further, $W^{k,\infty}(I,\R^n)$ is the Sobolev space of all $k$-times weakly differentiable functions $f:I\to\R^n$ such that $f,\dots, f^{(k)}\in L^{\infty}(I,\R^n)$.\\